Shifteon/cse210-tc3/README.md

 # cse210-tc3
 My name is Ben and I am a software engineering student.
+I like to read, write music, and play tennis.
+I'm currently a senior and hopefully should be graduating soon!

 My name is Mosiah Hazen.
 I am a software engineering student.
 I like to snowboard and longboard, pretty much anything with